 4. Ground four.
 The seed produced plants and fruit, some more than others did.

 One thing I do know.
-God's grace and mercy are more abundant that we can imagine.
-If grace will not draw people to God, I dont know what will.
+God’s grace and mercy are more abundant that we can imagine.
+If grace will not draw people to God, I don’t know what will.
 God wants to find every way He can to keep us from backsliding.
 The book of Hosea shows this!
-On the other hand, it is not valid to think, "I will just live my life as I please and God will understand. " That is not Biblical.
+On the other hand, we should not think, “I will just live my life as I please and God will understand.”
+That is not Biblical.
 Grace is not a cover up.
 Grace is the power available to us to live up to what God expects from us.

-"But if that evil servant says in his heart, "My master is delaying his coming, and begins to beat his fellow servants, and to eat and drink with the drunkards, the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of, and will cut him in two and appoint him his portion with the hypocrites.
-There shall be weeping and gnashing of teeth."
-(Matthew 24:48-51).
+Matthew 24:48-51 says, “But if that evil servant says in his heart, ‘My master is delaying his coming,’ and begins to beat his fellow servants, and to eat and drink with the drunkards, the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of, and will cut him in two and appoint him his portion with the hypocrites.
+There shall be weeping and gnashing of teeth.”

-The bottom-line.
-Actually, both sides miss the truth, while both sides have a part of the truth.
-The trouble is both sides are looking at the arguments from the wrong point of view and they are asking the wrong questions.
+Actually, both sides of the argument that we talked about in the beginning of this lesson miss the truth, while both sides have a part of the truth.
+The trouble is that both sides are looking at the arguments from the wrong point of view and they are asking the wrong questions.

 The problem with legalism and rules-based Christianity is that it leaves us always failing, and that leaves us with guilt and that guilt keeps us away from the very thing we need the most, the presence of God.